From Abracadabra to Zombies | View All

 On the other hand, if you're feeling really adventurous and want a complete change in your life, you might want to read my essay on "Creating Your Own Pseudoscience."
 I can guarantee you joy and success, as long as you don't mind taking advantage of troubled souls.

-See also est, Celestine Prophecy, Course in Miracles, est, firewalking, Jean Houston and the Mystery School, hypnosis, Large Group Awareness Training, Landmark Forum, manifesting, neuro-linguistic programming, prayer, psychoanalysis, Ramtha, therapeutic touch, and my essays "Healing Prayer and Distant Healing," "A Short History of Psi Research," and "Energy Healing: Looking in All the Wrong Places."
+See also est, Celestine Prophecy, Course in Miracles, est, firewalking, Jean Houston and the Mystery School, hypnosis, Large Group Awareness Training, Landmark Forum, manifesting, neuro-linguistic programming, New Thought, prayer, psychoanalysis, Ramtha, therapeutic touch, and my essays "Healing Prayer and Distant Healing," "A Short History of Psi Research," and "Energy Healing: Looking in All the Wrong Places."

 books and articles